-Purpose of Table.-The table is a short-cut method of finding your income tax.
+Purpose of Table.--The table is a short-cut method of finding your income tax.
 It is provided by law and saves you the trouble of itemizing deductions and computing your tax on page 3 of the return.
-The table allows for: (a) Your normal-tax exemption of \$500; (b) your surtax exemptions-\$500 for each person listed in item 1, page 1; and (c) charitable contributions interest taxes, etc. approximating 10 percent of your income.
+The table allows for: (a) Your exemptions-\$500 for each person listed in item 1, page 1; (b) charitable contributions, interest, taxes, etc., approximating 10 percent of your income; and (c) the additional 5 percent reduction in both the tentative normal tax and surtax, as provided by the Revenue Act of 1945.

-tributions, interest, taxes, etc., approximating 10 percent of your income.
-Arrangement of Table.-The table contains income columns and exemption columns.
-The income columns are headed by the words "At least- But less than."
-The exemption columns are headed by the numbers 1, 2, 3, 4, etc.
+Arrangement of Table.--The table contains income columns and exemption columns.
+The income columns are headed by the words "At least-but less than."

-How to Find Your Tax.-Read down the income columns until you find the line that fits the income you reported in item 5 on page 1.
-Then read across that line until you come to the exemption column which is headed by a number corresponding to the number of persons you listed in item 1 on page 1.
+The exemption columns are headed by the numbers 1, 2, 3, 4; etc. How to Find Your Tax.-Read down the income columns until you find the line that fits the income you reported in item 6 on page 1.
+Then read across that line until you come to the exemption column which is headed by a number corresponding to the country of count when he headed by a number corresponding to the number of persons you listed in item 1 on page 1.
 The figure you find there is your tax.
 EXAMPLE.-If your income was \$2,245 and you were entitled to three exemptions, you would find your tax opposite the income line "At least \$2,225 but less than \$2,250."
-You would read over to the column headed by the figure "3" and thus find your tax was \$148.
+You would read over to the column headed by the figure "3" and thus find your tax was \$98.